vuepress-theme-hope/vuepress-theme-hope/packages/create/template/en-US/guide/disable.md

 backtotop: false
 ---

-You can disable some functions on the page by setting the Frontmatter of the page.
+You can disable some function and layout on the page by setting the Frontmatter of the page.

 <!-- more -->

-These should be disabled on this page:
+This page is an demo that disables the following features:

 - Navbar
 - Sidebar